SasSwan06/quantum_gates_playground/README.md

 ## Contributing
 PRs, feedback, and feature ideas are welcome!
+Being a beginner myself, I'd especially appreciate suggestions to make the explanations clearer or more accurate.
 Please open an issue if you'd like to collaborate or improve the educational material; my goal is to make the app as educational as possible and I am open to feedback that will help me with the same.

 ## License